 Founded in 2007 and based in Adelaide, South Australia, Slingsby presents emotionally challenging and engaging storytelling in rich live theatrical realms.
 Our original productions are crafted to challenge and inspire adult and older family audiences.

 Slingsby is named after a character in Edward Lear’s short story The Four Little People Who Went Round The World.
 Indeed, the company’s adventures have taken it far.
-We are now well-established as a leading international company and have toured to 69 venues in 43 cities across ten countries, and counting.
+We are now well-established as a leading international company having toured to more than 100 venues across 12 countries, and counting.

-Artistic Director Andy Packer and Executive Producer Jodi Glass collaborate with Australia’s finest artists across many disciplines and foster international theatrical alliances.
+Artistic Director Andy Packer and General Manager, Producer Stacey Baldwin collaborate with Australia’s finest artists across many disciplines and foster international theatrical alliances.

 - Company Website